LLNL/Silo/docs/Chapter2-Section3.md

 `meshtypes` | Array of length nmesh containing the type of each mesh block such as DB_QUAD_RECT, DB_QUAD_CURV, DB_UCDMESH, DB_POINTMESH, and DB_CSGMESH.
 Be sure to see description, below, for DBOPT_MB_BLOCK_TYPE option to use single, constant value when all pieces are the same type.
 `optlist` | Pointer to an option list structure containing additional information to be included in the object written into the Silo file.
 Use a NULL if there are no options.

+#### Returned value:
+DBPutMultimesh returns zero on success and -1 on failure.
 ### `DBGetMultimesh()` - Read a multi-block mesh from a Silo database.

 #### C Signature